rsksmart/devportal/docs/01-concepts/powpeg/index.md

 Normally the chain with the highest chain work is the network’s best chain.
 In the history of Bitcoin there was only a single [unintended network fork](https://bitcoinmagazine.com/articles/bitcoin-network-shaken-by-blockchain-fork-1363144448) where one branch was invalid according to pre-established consensus rules.
 The fork length was 24 blocks.
 Therefore, in order to prevent intended or unintended invalid forks, the Bridge is designed to wait for 100 confirmations before confirming a peg-in transaction.

-## Peg-in/Peg-out and Other Properties of Rootstock PowPeg
+## Peg-in/Peg-out and Other Properties of Rootstock PowPeg Protocol

 We use the now standardized terms peg-in for the process that transfers bitcoins to the sidechain, and peg-out to the process that returns them back to Bitcoin.
 Performing a peg-in is as easy as sending the bitcoins to the PowPeg address and informing the Bridge about the Bitcoin transaction.
 The PowPeg functionaries provide a “watch tower” service on behalf of users and inform the Bridge of any peg-in as well.